sounkou-bioinfo/wasmer/README.md

 stopifnot(result$values[[1]] == 42)
 ```

+# WASM Memory

-## Simple WASM Memory Example
+### Simple WASM Memory Example

-This example demonstrates how to use Wasmer’s memory utilities from R.
+This example shows how to write and read bytes and strings from WASM
+memory using Wasmer’s R interface.

 ``` r
 # Compile a simple WAT module with exported memory